UmerFarooqOfficial/VCFContactsViewer/README.md

 5. View file details and click View Contacts to display contacts.
 <br/>

+## Test VCF File

+A sample VCF file named [`test contacts.vcf`](test%20contacts.vcf) is included in this repository for testing and demonstration purposes.

+You can use this file to quickly test the application without needing to provide your own VCF files.
+It contains multiple dummy contacts with names, phone numbers, emails, and company information.

 ## License

 This project is licensed under the [MIT License](LICENSE).  <br/>